- Results Page

 The Tax Withholding Estimator uses your filing status, income, adjustments, deductions, and credits to estimate your anticipated tax obligation.
 Your actual tax obligation may differ from this if the amounts you entered are incorrect or if your situation involves tax requirements or benefits not included in this application.

 Your estimated under payment/over payment is the difference between your anticipated tax obligation and your expected tax withholding (which includes your estimated tax payments).
+Your expected tax withholding is the amount of federal income tax we project you will have withheld this year if you do not change your current withholding arrangement.

 Rental income can be entered in the unearned income box on Step 2 once you select the corresponding box under Other Sources of Income on Step 1.
 Please ensure that this rental income is only personal rental income and not business related.